NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 FRONT RETAINER

 When using a heavy duty clutch the aluminum shaft under the throwout bearing collar has been known to wear and gall over time.
-The solution is to unbolt it and replace it with an aftermarket steel sleeved version, but as you would expect...these retainers are easy to find for Mustangs but not for Nissan.
-I checked with the vendor and was told these were discontinued for the Nissan T5 several years ago.
-The collar shaft OD of 1.30" is slightly smaller than the Ford or Jeep versions...meaning that an aftermarket steel retainer from another T5 won't retrofit.
+The solution is to unbolt it and replace it with an aftermarket steel sleeved version, but as you would expect these retainers are easy to find for Mustangs but not for Nissan.
+I checked with the vendor and was told these were discontinued for the Nissan T5 a decade ago.
+The collar shaft OD of 1.30" is slightly smaller than the Ford or Jeep versions meaning that an aftermarket steel retainer from another T5 won't retrofit.

 If you use a standard-strength clutch a steel sleeve may not be needed however.
 Below is my 29 year old retainer that had been dragraced and autocrossed on for the past decade and was pulled from a junkyard before that.
 The factory machining was still visible on the surface and showed no galling, the marks in the photo are grease.